Admission and Financial Aid at Teachers College

 - Statement of Purpose

 - Letters of Recommendation: Applicants are required to submit at least two letters of recommendation.
-Some programs require a third reference.
-For program-specific requirements, please review the Office of Admissions website: www.tc.edu/apply.
+Some programs require a third reference or may include specific elements to address.
+For program-specific requirements, please review the Office of Admission website: www.tc.edu/apply.

 - Standardized Tests: Standardized tests are required by some, but not all, Teachers College degree programs.
-The testing centers must report required official scores to the Office of Admission by the application deadline.
+The testing center must report official scores directly to the Office of Admission by the application deadline.
 Expired scores will not be accepted.
 For tests administered by the Educational Testing Service (ETS), the assigned institution code for Teachers College is 2905.
 For more information, visit www.tc.columbia.edu/admissions/admission/instructions/degree-programs.

 - Supplemental Application Requirements: Some programs require additional application materials.
 For more information, visit www.tc.edu/programs.